prezi/django-configglue/README.txt

 = Running tests =

-django_schemaconfig is a normal django application, so running the tests should be as easy as setting up DJANGO_SETTINGS_MODULE and PYTHONPATH correctly and running django-admin test django_schemaconfig.
+django_configglue is a normal django application, so running the tests should be as easy as running:

+	python manage.py test django_configglue